passenger94/shoes3/shoesManual_redcarpet01.md

 and, without respect to their contents, are identical.
 They just treat their contents differently.

-Making a flow means calling the [[Element.flow]] method.
+Making a flow means calling the <span style="color:blue">flow</span> method.
 Flows may contain other flows and stacks.

 Last thing: The Shoes window itself is a flow.